centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-tplink-snmp.md

 | :---------- | :--------------- | :--------------------------------------------- |
 |             | SNMPEXTRAOPTIONS | Configure your own SNMPv3 credentials combo    |

-## How to test my plugin and what do the main parameters stand for ?
+## How to test my plugin and what do the main parameters stand for?

-Once the plugin is installed, you can test it logging into the CLI with the centreon-engine user.
+Once the plugin is installed, you can test it by logging into the CLI with the centreon-engine user.

 ```bash
 /usr/lib/centreon/plugins//centreon_tplink_snmp.pl \